 A. You can state your preference for hotel companies and every endeavor will be made to secure this however, there are no guarantees.
-Your CV will be sent to a number of hotels and, depending on vacancies, interviews will follow.
+Your CV will be sent to a number of hotels and, depending on vacancies, interviews will follow and allocations will be subject to work permit approvals.